ADULT SERVICES STANDARDS

 m.
 All federal, state, local government rent and housing subsidies and utility payments;

 n.
 Funds distributed to, or held in trust for, members of any Indian tribe under Public Laws 92-254, 93-134, 94-540, 97-458, 98-64, 98-123, or 98-124.
 Additionally, interest and investment income accrued on such funds while held in trust, and purchases made with such interest and investment income;

 o.
 All bona fide loans.
 The loan may be for any purpose and may be from a private individual as well as from a commercial institution.
 The amount disregarded is limited to the principal of the loan;

 p.
 Monetary gifts for special occasions such as the adult's birthday, Christmas, or graduations;

 r.
 Payments to vendors for services provided to the adult; and

 s.
 Lump sum insurance payments.

-B. The services or activities may be provided directly by local department staff or volunteers, purchased from local department approved providers or contracted vendors, or provided through referral to other community resources.
+G. The activities or interventions described in this section may be provided directly by local department staff or volunteers, purchased from approved providers, or provided through referral to community resources.

-A. The local department shall comply with all laws, regulations, and department guidance regarding the provision of adult services.
+A. The adult services worker shall comply with all relevant laws, regulations, and department guidance regarding the provision of services to adults.

 B. The adult services worker shall develop a service plan with the adult and his family and social supports, as applicable, for services to be provided, resources to be used to meet the presenting concern, and target dates.
 Service plans shall meet the requirements of department guidance.